SpangleLabs/simple-tg-backup/README.md

 ### TODO: full archiver
 - List how many chats there are
 - Store shared locations, with history
+- Archive channel data, for messages sent from channels
+- Behaviour setting to only download necessary stickers, rather than entire packs

 ### TODO: eventually
 - HTML view of chatting?